New digital audio interface and protocol

 Very clean USB memory stick -reference- transport with ElectroTos/Toslink interface and ElectroTos low jitter protocol.

-Backwards compatible with Toslink interface and S/PDIF protocol.
-PC app for controlling the UPL96ETL over USB.
-Supports WAV files using ID3v2.3.0 metadata with jpeg/png cover-art.
-User interface with CD display on USB memory stick and lookup/seach in all CDs on all USB memory sticks that have metadata imported previously.
+Backwards compatible with Toslink interface and S/PDIF protocol, remote controlled by software on PC + build-in webserver for remote control using phone/pad.
+Our UPL remote software supports WAV files using ID3v2.3.0 metadata with jpeg/png cover-art.
+USB sticks and USB SSD drives are supported with upto 999 CDs with upto 99 tracks per CD.
+Using the UPLPlayer third party software developed by one of our customers upto 98.901 CDs are supported by using cue sheets with multi-track wav files (one CD per wav file).
 Supports 44.1/16 to 96/24.
 Based on STM32 ARM.
 Low jitter system and audio clocks, 24MHz, 22.5792MHz, 45.1584MHz, 24.576MHz, 49.152MHz.
 Each oscillator has separate RF supply noise filtering.
 Advanced synchroniser / driver circuit for jitter attenuation.
-USB bus powered (5V).
+Built-in 20 MHz bandpass, USB bus powered (5V).

 Discrete, ultra low noise multi-pattern fractal DAC with ElectroTos input.